fridaysystems/inventory-presser/readme.txt

 == Changelog ==

+= 10.11.0 =
+* [Added] Adds the ability to create a second inventory listing page with a vehicle attribute filter.
+This new feature makes it easy to create a separate listing page containing only vehicles that have a value for down payment or a boat field like hull material.
+* [Changed] Changes the way the default sort order stores the meta key to no longer contain the prefix.

 = 10.10.0 =
 * [Added] Implements action hooks `invp_archive_buttons` and `invp_single_buttons` to help other plugins add badges near the Carfax report buttons.
 * [Changed] Changes Carfax buttons to use the new action hooks described above instead of relying on templates.